um-grex/grex-docs/content/english/software/cern-vmfs.md

 export I_MPI_FABRICS_LIST=shm:dapl
 {{< /highlight >}}

-If a script assumes, or relies on using the _mpiexec.hydra_ launcher, the later might have to be provided with _-bootstrap slurm_ option.
+If a script or a pre-built software package assumes, or relies on, using the _mpiexec.hydra_ launcher, the later might have to be provided with _-bootstrap slurm_ option.

 ### How to find software on CC CVMFS
 ---

 Compute Canada's software building system automatically generates documentation for each item, which is available at the [Available Software](https://docs.alliancecan.ca/wiki/Available_software) page.
 So, the first destination to look for a software item is probably to browse this page.
-Note that this page covers the default CPU architectures (AVX2, AVX512) of the National systems, and legacy architectures (SSE3, AVX) might not necessarily have each of the software versions and items compiled for them.
+Note that this page covers the default CPU architectures (AVX2, AVX512) of the National systems.
+Legacy architectures (SSE3, AVX) that were present on earlier versions of StdEnv, are no longer supported.

 The  __module spider__ command can be used on Grex to search for modules that are actually available.
 Note that the _CCEnv_ software stack is not loaded by default; you would have to load it first to enable the spider command to search through the CC software stack.
 The the example below is for the Amber MM software: